 To sterilise your jars, wash them and their lids in hot soapy water.
 Place the jars in a large deep oven tray and pop in the oven at 100C for about 20 mins.
 Boil the lids in a pot on the stove top for about the same time then drain through a clean colander.

 Measure the Guava juice and place in a clean saucepan.
 For 8 cups of guava juice I use 6 cups of sugar (but use equal quantities if you want a sweeter jelly).
 Add the lemon juice.
-Simmer for about an hour or until the bubbles that are being formed are getting smaller and smaller – also the liquid will deepen in colour when close to ready.
+Simmer for about 20mins - hour or until the bubbles that are being formed are getting smaller and smaller – also the liquid will deepen in colour when close to ready.
 To test, place a little jelly on a saucer.
 When your finger runs through it and the jelly holds its shape or has a little skin it is ready.
+Sometimes I find I need to add a packet of jam setting mix to get the jelly to hold together otherwise the boil down can take a long time.

 Pour into the sterilised jars and store until ready to use.
 I find using a wide mouth funnel helps with this part and prevents spills and mess.